 These included newborns and young children, anyone who had a physical deformity or showed signs of mental retardation.

-It soon extended to older children and adults, covering anyone with physical or neurological conditions including mental illness, senility, STDs, epilepsy.
+It soon extended to older children and adults, covering anyone with physical or neurological conditions including mental illness, senility, STDs, and epilepsy.

-It also included those they believed did not have “pure” German blood such Jews, Roma, Siti, and black people.
+It also included those they believed did not have “pure” German blood such as Jews, Roma, Siti, and black people.

 Clinics were eventually established for the murders.
 It was there that some of the first gassing experiments took place.